Ahanmr/peer-review-analyzer/README.md

 ---

 <div align="center">
-Made with ❤️ for the research community
+Made for the research community
 </div>